dxdxdt/proone/doc/htbt.md

 The bin meta frame is an extension of the Command frames.

-**alloc_len** is the length in octets advised by the authoritive implementation for preallocation.
+**alloc_len** is the length in octets advised by the authoritative implementation for preallocation.
 The submissive implementation may choose to honor the field to preallocate space on the file system using syscalls like `fallocate()`.
 The implementations may choose to ignore the field.
 If the desired length cannot be represented using the 24-bit field, the implementations may use the value 0xFFFFFF to indicate that the desired length is larger than 0xFFFFFF.
 Note that the field does not represent the actual size of the executable.
 Therefore the implementation must "dock" the file to the size of the actual data received if it turns out to be shorter than *alloc_len*.

-Refer to ###Command Frame section for furthur info.
+Refer to ###Command Frame section for further info.

 ### STDIO Frame
 ```